-Where
+Where:

-∆E is the difference between field strength at the best reception point and worst reception point in µV/m;
+∆E is the difference between field strength at the best reception point and worst reception point in dB;

-Emax is the field strength at the best reception point in µV/m;
+Emax is the field strength at the best reception point in dBµV/m;

-Emin is the field strength at the worst reception point in µV/m.
+Emin is the field strength at the worst reception point in dBµV/m.

 For a given confidence level of 90% that the real field strength lies within 1 or 1.5 dB of the average measured level, the following table provides guidance on the required number of measurement locations.